BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/simulink/examples/s_function.md

 7. Click on **Co-Simulation Editor** to open it
 8. Copy both `.csv` files from your MATLAB working directory to `C:\Users\<User>\AppData\Local\BeamNG.drive\<Version>`, where `<User>` is your username and `<Version>` is the version of BeamNG you are using.
 9. In the **Co-Simulation Editor**, select **CoSim** from the dropdown menu
-10. Click **Start/stop coupling with 3rd party**, select the `.csv` file of the example you want to run (e.g. `throttle_example.csv` for the throttle example) and click **Open**
+10. Click **Start coupling with 3rd party**, select the `.csv` file of the example you want to run (e.g. `throttle_example.csv` for the throttle example) and click **Open**
 11. BeamNG will freeze and the window might be still open for a while.
 This is normal, as it is waiting for Simulink to start the co-simulation.
 12. Open the Simulink model you want to run (e.g. `throttle_example.slx` for the throttle example) and click **Run**.
 The co-simulation will start and the vehicle will start driving.
 13. The model is configured to run indefinitely.
-To stop the co-simulation, click again on **Start/stop coupling with 3rd party** in BeamNG.
+To stop the co-simulation, click on **Stop coupling with 3rd party** in BeamNG.
 This will also stop the Simulink model after a short period due to a network timeout.

 This concludes running the basic co-simulation examples.
 You could attach some scopes in Simulink or play with the controller parameters to see how the vehicle behaves.